CodewithMukal/Python-Projects/README.md

          - user enters a list of words
          - have to guess a random word chosen from that list in minimum attempts

+5. Strong Password Generator

+      Uploaded on : 06/06/2025

+         - creates a strong password
+         - user can input how many characters are needed